Measure a multitude of textures from raw ingredients to finished product.

 Texture analysis is a key part of product development in this sector.
 Crispness and bowl life in particular are vital to consumer acceptance as well as firmness, consistency and stickiness of semi-solid cereal products such as porridge, oatmeal and couscous.

-A wide range of CEREAL PRODUCT test methods (including AACC and AIB Standards) is built into Exponent Texture Analyser software and will automatically load at the click of a button.
+A wide range of cereal product test methods (including AACC and AIB Standards) is built into Exponent Connect Texture Analyser software and will automatically load at the click of a button.
 We help make your testing quicker to access and the analysis of your product properties already prepared for you.

 Typical measurements include: • Crispness / Fracturability / Brittleness • Compressive Strength / Hardness / Firmness •Consistency • Rupture Force • Toughness • Elasticity / Modulus • Stress Relaxation behaviour • Breaking Strength • Stickiness / Adhesiveness • Bowl Life • Starch Gel Strength •